overview

 selected publications

-Academic Articles129
+Academic Articles130

-- Perkin, L. C., Hamons, K. L., Suh, C., & Sword, G. A. (2023).
+• Perkin, L. C., Hamons, K. L., Suh, C., & Sword, G. A. (2023).
 ARTHROPOD MANAGEMENT & APPLIED ECOLOGY Amplicon Sequencing of Plant Material Links Cotton Fleahopper to Host Plants.
-JOURNAL OF COTTON SCIENCE.
+Journal of Cotton Science.
 27(1), 43-51.

-- Cullen, D. A., Sword, G. A., Rosenthal, G. G., Simpson, S. J., Dekempeneer, E., Hertog, M., ...
+• Cullen, D. A., Sword, G. A., Rosenthal, G. G., Simpson, S. J., Dekempeneer, E., Hertog, M., ...
 Vanden Broeck, J. (2022).
 Sexual repurposing of juvenile aposematism in locusts..
-Proc Natl Acad Sci U S A. 119(34), e2200759119.
+Proceedings of the National Academy of Sciences of the United States of America.
+119(34), e2200759119.

-- Rivera-Vega, L. J., Zhou, W., Buchman, L. W., Valencia, C. U., Jack, A., Castillo Lopez, D., & Sword, G. A. (2022).
+• Rivera-Vega, L. J., Zhou, W., Buchman, L. W., Valencia, C. U., Jack, A., Castillo Lopez, D., & Sword, G. A. (2022).
 Plant-associated fungi affect above- and belowground pest responses to soybean plants..
-J Appl Microbiol.
 133(2), 422-435.

-- Snchez-Reyes, U. J., Jones, R. W., Raszick, T. J., Ruiz-Arce, R., & Sword, G. A. (2022).
+• Snchez-Reyes, U. J., Jones, R. W., Raszick, T. J., Ruiz-Arce, R., & Sword, G. A. (2022).
 Potential Distribution of Wild Host Plants of the Boll Weevil (Anthonomus grandis) in the United States and Mexico..
 Insects.
 13(4), 337-337.

 Books1

-- Berthier, K., Chapuis, M., Simpson, S. J., Ferenz, H., Kane, C., Kang, L. e., ...
+• Berthier, K., Chapuis, M., Simpson, S. J., Ferenz, H., Kane, C., Kang, L. e., ...
 Sword, G. A. (2010).
 Laboratory Populations as a Resource for Understanding the Relationship Between Genotypes and Phenotypes.
 Elsevier.

 Chapters2

-- Cullen, D. A., Cease, A. J., Latchininsky, A. V., Ayali, A., Berry, K., Buhl, J., ...
+• Cullen, D. A., Cease, A. J., Latchininsky, A. V., Ayali, A., Berry, K., Buhl, J., ...
 Rogers, S. M. (2017).
 From Molecules to Management: Mechanisms and Consequences of Locust Phase Polyphenism.
+Advances in Insect Physiology.
 INSECT EPIGENETICS.
 167-285.
 Elsevier.

-- Berthier, K., Chapuis, M., Simpson, S. J., Ferenz, H., Kane, C., Kang, L. e., ...
+• Berthier, K., Chapuis, M., Simpson, S. J., Ferenz, H., Kane, C., Kang, L. e., ...
 Sword, G. A. (2010).
 Laboratory Populations as a Resource for Understanding the Relationship Between Genotypes and Phenotypes: A Global Case Study in Locusts.
+Advances in Insect Physiology.
 ADVANCES IN INSECT PHYSIOLOGY, VOL 39.
 1-37.

 Conference Papers1